Date FSG prepared: 20/05/2020

 Associations and relationships we have

 PIB is a shareholder of Steadfast Group Limited (Steadfast).
-Steadfast has exclusive arrangements with some insurers under which Steadfast will receive between 0.5 – 1% commission for each policy arranged by us with those insurers.
+Steadfast has exclusive arrangements with some insurers under which Steadfast will receive between 0.5 – 1.5% commission for each policy arranged by us with those insurers.
 This is used to operate Steadfast.
-Depending on the operating costs of Steadfast and the amount of total premium we place with the participating insurers in any financial year, we may receive a proportion of that commission for all products arranged with the participating insurers in each financial year, at the end of each financial year

 As a shareholder of Steadfast we have access to member services including model operating and compliance tools, procedures, manual training, legal, technical, banking and recruitment advice and assistance, group insurance arrangements, product comparison and placement support, claims support and group purchasing arrangements.
 These member services are either funded by Steadfast, subsidised by Steadfast or available exclusively to shareholders for a fee.

-If you ask us to help you arrange premium funding, PIB may receive a commission from the premium funder, which ranges from 0 – 2 % of the amount funded.
+If we arrange premium funding for you, we may be paid a commission by the premium funder.
+The commission that we receive from the premium funder usually ranges from 0 – 2 % of the amount funded.

 What should you do if you have a complaint?